Rivelin Dams: Rivelin water treatment works

 The water treatment works stand 800 metres east (downstream) of the dam wall of the Lower reservoir.
 The works were constructed in 1913 and pumped 7.5 e6impgal per day of treated Rivelin water to the Hadfield service reservoir at Crookesmoor to supply the City of Sheffield.
 Further improvements in 1946 increased the flow to Hadfield reservoir to 12 e6impgal per day.
 The works also pump Rivelin water up to the Redmires water main against a head of 400 ft.
-In 2008 the Civil engineering company J.N.
+In 2008 the civil engineering company J.N.
 Bentley installed a 120 kW turbine at the inlet of the works to generate renewable energy; this energy is then used at the works.

 In December 2015 work started on a £24 million project to upgrade the treatment works.
-The construction of a new building which will house new clarifying settlement tanks is taking place just to the west of the current works and is being carried out by the contractors Mott MacDonald Bentley.
-The project is due to completed by the end of 2017.
+The construction of a new building to house new clarifying settlement tanks took place just to the west of the existing works and was carried out by the contractors Mott MacDonald Bentley.
+The project was completed in December 2017.